Status of Women Community Grant Program - Enhancement

 - Organizations, groups or entities that would not qualify to apply on their own

-- Collaborative Organizations do not need to be a registered charity or non-profit organization
+- Collaborative Organizations do not need to be a registered charity or not-for-profit organization

-- leads in planning the project scope, timeline and deliverables
+- leads planning of the project scope, timeline and deliverables

 - should lead project coordination